 Lee Jun-fan (Chinese: 李振藩; November 27, 1940 – July 20, 1973), known professionally as Bruce Lee (Chinese: 李小龍), was a Hong Kong-American actor, director, martial artist, martial arts instructor, and philosopher.
 He was the founder of the hybrid martial arts Jeet Kune Do.
 Lee was the son of Cantonese opera star Lee Hoi-chuen.
-He is considered by commentators, critics, media, and other martial artists to be one of the most influential martial artists and a pop culture icon of the 20th century.
+He is considered by commentators, critics, media, and other martial artists to be the most influential martial artist and a pop culture icon of the 20th century, who bridged the gap between East and West.
 He is often credited with helping to change the way Asians were presented in American films.